 Fire Damage Tips

 You’ve suffered a fire loss.
-While you are waiting for Paul Davis to arrive, below are some tips to help handle with the situation:
+While you are waiting for Paul Davis to arrive, below are some helpful tips to help handle with the damage:

-- Be Safe: Never reenter affected areas of the home until fire officials have deemed the home safe.
-Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from water used to extinguish the fire, and scrapes and cuts from exposed, sharp edges are very real.
-Only perform tasks that can be done safely.
+- Be Safe: Never reenter affected areas of the home until fire officials have deemed the property safe.
+Even after the fire is out, there are potential safety hazards to be aware of.
+The potential for slips and falls from water that was used to put out the fire, and cuts and scrapes from exposed, sharp edges are real.
+Only perform tasks that can be done completely safely.

-- Appliances/Electronics: Do not use any stereo, TV or other electrical appliances until they have been checked by a technician.
-If the electricity is turned off, empty your refrigerator/freezer completely and prop the doors open with a rolled towel.
+- Electronics/Appliances: Never use any stereo, TV or other electrical appliances until they have been inspected by a technician.
+If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.

-- Food Items: Don’t consume any food exposed to smoke or canned products that have been exposed to excessive heat.
+- Food Items: Don’t eat any food exposed to smoke or any canned items that have been subjected to excessive heat.

-- Pets: Move any and all pets to a safe environment until your house has been cleaned and restored.
+- Pets: Transport all pets to a safe environment until your house has been completely cleaned and restored.

 - Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.